redhat-cip/dci-rhel-agent/README.md

 #### How to use an external Beaker service ?
 It is possible to configure the `dci-rhel-agent` to use an external Beaker service (therefore not to use the Beaker service that runs on the `dci-jumpbox`).

-In this case, you can adapt directly the Ansible inventory file (`/etc/dci-rhel-agent/inventory`) of the agent.
-Change the connexion line for the host `beaker_server`.
-By default, it is configured `ansible_connection=local`.

 For example: